Characterizing the ELS Values with Fixed-Population Invariance Axioms: Nullified-Game Consistency

 Specifically, note that for $i \in N$,

-For $S\subseteq N$, $v\in\mathcal{V}$, and $x\in\mathbb{R}^N$, let $R^{S}(v,x)$ denote the reduced game on the player set $S$, obtained by nullifying the players in $N\setminus S$ at the initial allocation $x$ in game $v$.
+For $S\subseteq N$, $v\in\mathcal{V}$, and $x\in\mathbb{R}^N$, let $R^{S}(x,v)$ denote the reduced game on the player set $S$, obtained by nullifying the players in $N\setminus S$ at the initial allocation $x$ in game $v$.
+Note that $x$ is determined by the underlying rule $\varphi$.
 Analogous to variable-population consistency, reduced games admit several definitions.
 We consider three such definitions and, accordingly, introduce three nullified-game consistency axioms, HM-, F-, or M-nullified game consistency, each corresponding to each reduced game definition.
-Let $I \in \{\text{HM},\text{F},\text{M}\}$.